simonoxen/plastimatch/doc/sphinx/plastimatch.rst

 Description
 -----------
-The plastimatch executable is used for a variety of operations, including image registration, image warping, image resampling, and file format conversion.
+The plastimatch executable is used for a variety of operations on either 2D or 3D images, including image registration, warping, resampling, and file format conversion.
 The form of the options depends upon the command given.
 The list of possible commands can be seen by simply typing "plastimatch" without any additional command line arguments::

  $ plastimatch
- plastimatch version 1.5.12-beta (4019)
+ plastimatch version 1.6.0-beta (5023)
  Usage: plastimatch command [options]
  Commands:
-  add           adjust        average       crop          compare
+  add           adjust        average       boundary      crop
-  compose       convert       dice          diff          dvh
+  compare       compose       convert       dice          diff
+  dmap          dvh           fill          filter        gamma
-  fill          header        jacobian      mask          probe
+  header        jacobian      mabs          mask          probe
   register      resample      scale         segment       stats
-  synth         synth-vf      thumbnail     union         warp
+  synth         synth-vf      threshold     thumbnail     union
-  xf-convert
+  warp          xf-convert

  For detailed usage of a specific command, type: plastimatch command